A survey of Monte Carlo methods for noisy and costly densities with application to reinforcement learning and ABC: Overview and generic scheme

 \section{Overview and generic scheme}

-In this Section, we present a general scheme that combines Monte Carlo with the use of surrogates, which encompasses most of the methods proposed in the literature for costly or noisy target pdfs.
-Moreover, we distinguish three main classes of methods: \textbf{(C1)} {\it two-stage}, \textbf{(C2)} {\it iterative refinement}, and \textbf{(C3)} {\it exact} schemes.
-Below, we provide a brief description of each of them.
+In this section, we present a general scheme that combines Monte Carlo with the use of surrogates, which encompasses most of the methods proposed in the literature for costly or noisy target pdfs.
+Moreover, we distinguish three main classes of methods: { We have classified the methods in 3 main families of methods: \begin{itemize} \item \textbf{(C1)} Two-stage schemes, \item \textbf{(C2)} iterative refinement schemes, and \item \textbf{(C3)} exact schemes. \end{itemize} }